Skip to main content

 Tulip grower Brent Roozen is the third generation to run this family farm.
 His grandfather, William Roozen, emigrated from Holland in 1947 and started RoozenGaarde.

-Purchase tickets online and you'll pay $15 per person for a weekday, $17 on weekends.
-Tickets are available in-person for a slightly higher price ($17 for weekday, $18 on the weekends).
+Tickets: Tickets can be purchased online and cost $16 per person for a weekday, $20 on weekends.
 Kids ages 2 and younger are free.
-Parking is included in the ticket price.
+Admission includes free parking.
 No pets or drones are allowed.

 The main tulip field at Tulip Town a Skagit Valley Tulip Festival destination in Washington State guide for families

 Tulips bloom in Tulip Town’s main field.
-Image courtesy of Tulip Town
+Photo: courtesy Tulip Town

 Tulip Valley Farms

 This 30-acre farm in west Mount Vernon offers views of Mount Baker and beautiful surrounding farmland.
-In 2023, 12 acres of bulbs were planted among hazelnut trees and between grass rows.
-The goal is to minimize muddiness, and allow visitors to walk between the tulip rows.
-Tulip Valley Farm offers Night Bloom (a chance to experience the fields at night, complete with lights and lasers!), U-pick and dogs are allows for an additional fee.
-The "Wow Garden" and "Parrot Garden" are new in 2024 and packed with fancy tulips.
+10 acres of bulbs are planted among hazelnut trees and between grass rows.
+The goal is to minimize muddiness and allow visitors to walk between the tulip rows.

 Cute girl in pink coat stands among pink tulips in the RoozenGaarde fields during the 2018 Skagit Valley Tulip Festival

-Tulips blooming during the 2018 Skagit Valley Tulip Festival.
-Credit: JiaYing Grygiel
+Tulips blooming during the Skagit Valley Tulip Festival.
+Photo: JiaYing Grygiel

 Garden Rosalyn

-Tickets cost $15 per person and can be purchased online.
-Admission is free for kids younger than 2 yeas old.
-Parking is included with your ticket.
+Tickets: Tickets cost $17 per person and can be purchased online.
+Admission is free for kids younger than 2 years old.
+Dogs are welcome on a leash.
+Parking is free.

 Two young boys brothers in winter jackets play in the flower fields during the annual April Skagit Valley Tulip Fesitval in Washington